ibm-cloud-docs/power-iaas/ibmi-minimum-levels.md

 - IBM i 7.4 - MF99301 (TR1) and SI70544, SI77411, SI77202

 For more information on installing PTF packages, see [Installing cumulative PTF packages](https://www.ibm.com/docs/en/i/7.4?topic=scenario-installing-cumulative-ptf-packages){: external}.
 You can also use the `SNDPTFORD` command to send PTFs to your system, see [Send PTF Order (SNDPTFORD)](https://www.ibm.com/docs/en/i/7.4?topic=ssw_ibm_i_74/cl/sndptford.htm){: external}.
 If you are using your own IBM i custom image of IBM i 7.1, and later, you must install these PTFs and the software that is required for `Cloud-Init`.
 For more information, see [Cloud-Init Support for IBM i](https://www.ibm.com/support/pages/node/1166194){: external}.
 For IBM i 7.1, you must perform the following instructions in addition to installing the required PTFs.
-You can find an overview of IBM i fix concepts and terms, see [Fixes concepts and terms](https://www.ibm.com/docs/en/i/7.4?topic=fixes-concepts-terms){: external}
+You can find an overview of IBM i fix concepts and terms, see [Fixes concepts and terms](https://www.ibm.com/docs/en/i/7.4?topic=fixes-concepts-terms){: external}.

 ## Installing Cloud-Init on IBM i VM
 {: #install-cloud-init-ibmi-7.1}